carmatthews/meraki-customCV-azure/labeling/README.md

 ### Step 4 - Incremental Refresh

-For this tutorial leave this option unenabled and select `Next`.
+For this tutorial leave this option disabled and select `Next`.

-If you plan to add additional images to the directory regularaly you can enable incremental refresh to automatically add them to the labeling project.
+If you plan to add additional images to the directory regularly you can enable incremental refresh to automatically add them to the labeling project.
 For more information, see [Configure incremental refresh](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2#configure-incremental-refresh).

 ### Step 5 – Label categories